alexw5335/NativeCursor/README.md

 # NativeCursor
-A mod for Terraria that replaces the cursor with the native operating system's cursor, which fixes the laggy/floaty cursor caused by vsync.
+A mod for Terraria that replaces the game's cursor with the native operating system's cursor.
+This can fix the laggy cursor issue caused by v-sync.
+Only tested with Windows.